BioinfoMachineLearning/GCPNet-EMA/README.md

 # install local project as package
 pip3 install -e .

+# install ProDy separately to avoid a Biopython version conflict with Ankh
+pip3 install prody==2.4.1
 ```

 **Note**: TM-score is required to score predicted protein structures, where one can install it as follows: